andresmiguel/aws-lambda-rds/README.md

 Once the S3 backend is created you may proceed to deploy what is inside the `environment` folder.
 This creates all the resources depicted in the previous infrastructure diagram plus the following:
-- EventBridge rules to stop and start the Bastion Host and the RDS instance at the end and start of the weekend respectively.
+- EventBridge rules to stop and start the Bastion Host and the RDS instance at the beginning and end of the weekend respectively.
 - S3 bucket for SAM
 - SSM Parameter Store parameters